-\end{description} $X$, $U$, and $\mathcal{S}$ are not propositions, so \eqref{esp} must be clarified. $P(X|U)$ is the probability that $A$ assigns to being \emph{in} $X$ given that they are \emph{in} $U$.
+\end{description} ESP stands for `Epistemic Separability Principle,' as the principle allows one to separate the relevant parts of the universe from the rest; that is, to separate the set of subsystems where the agent might, for all they know, be located from everything else. $X$, $U$, and $\mathcal{S}$ are not propositions; \eqref{esp} is shorthand that must be clarified. $P(X|U)$ is the probability that $A$ assigns to being \emph{in} $X$ given that they are \emph{in} $U$.
 In $P(X|\mathcal{S})$, `$\mathcal{S}$' is shorthand for: there exist subsystems $\mathcal{S}$ and there are no internally qualitatively identical copies of $A$ outside of these subsystems.
 To be precise, let's say that one is `located in' subsystem $X$ just in case one is a proper part of the subsystem (no limb or brain cell is omitted).
 There may be more than one copy of $A$ in a given subsystem.
 In general, There will be many ways to carve out a set of subsystems from the universe. \emph{ESP} applies to any such carving.
 The subsystems in $\mathcal{S}$ together need not cover the entire world, there may well be parts of $U$ that are not in any of these subsystems, however these omitted parts cannot contain copies of $A$.
 The principle is restricted to cases where $\mathcal{S}$ has a finite number of members.
 The subsystems need not be located at the same time.
 One may, for example, be unsure if they are the person waking up in their bed on Monday or Tuesday (see \textsection \ref{mixed}).